MicrosoftDocs/sdk-api/sdk-api-src/content/ole/nf-ole-olecreatefromfile.md

 This parameter is reserved and must be CLSID_NULL.

-#### - lpszFileName [in]

-Pointer to a string specifying the full path of the file from which the object should be initialized.

-#### - riid [in]

-Reference to the identifier of the interface the caller later uses to communicate with the new object (usually IID_IOleObject, defined in the OLE headers as the interface ID of <a href="https://msdn.microsoft.com/58b32c87-39b6-4d64-9174-cf798ed302c2">IOleObject</a>).

-#### - renderopt [in]

-Value from the enumeration <a href="https://msdn.microsoft.com/bab871ba-4ec4-49fd-854a-585732b91290">OLERENDER</a> that indicates the locally cached drawing or data-retrieval capabilities the newly created object is to have.
-The <b>OLERENDER</b> value chosen affects the possible values for the <i>lpFormatEtc</i> parameter.

 #### - lpFormatEtc [in]

  Depending on which of the <a href="https://msdn.microsoft.com/bab871ba-4ec4-49fd-854a-585732b91290">OLERENDER</a> flags is used as the value of <i>renderopt</i>, pointer to one of the <a href="https://msdn.microsoft.com/4478eb9a-84a1-4f3a-8290-94b8dd20c081">FORMATETC</a> enumeration values.
 Refer also to the <b>OLERENDER</b> enumeration for restrictions.

+#### - lpszFileName [in]

+Pointer to a string specifying the full path of the file from which the object should be initialized.

 #### - pClientSite [in]